L-o-ng/compsci-uni-note-vault/Big-O Notation.md

 >For $x \ge 1$, we have $1 \le x \le x^2$.
 That gives: $$f(x)=x^2 + 2x + 1 \le x^2 + 2x^2+x^2=4x$$for $x \ge 1$.
 Because the above inequality holds for every positive $x \ge 1$, using $k=1, C=4$ as witnesses, we get: $$f(x) \le C\cdot x^2$$for every $x \ge k$.
 #### Example 2
 todo!
+## Big-O vs Exact Time Complexity
+Say we have time complexity $5n^2+3n$, and we say it is $O(n^2)$, we:
++ Lose information about the exact number of basic operations for a given $n$ value.
++ Gain a simple way of expressing that the time complexity grows with the square of the input size.